 The goal of the JungleWrites program is to give young women the tools to be confident in their voice as artists, and to feel like a part of the Twin Cities theater community.

-Sixteen local high-school students are participating in the program, which runs for three sessions totaling 25 weeks, with weekly classes at the Jungle taught by current and former Playwrights’ Center fellows.
+Fourteen local high-school students will be selected to participate in the program, which runs for three sessions totaling 25 weeks, with weekly classes at the Open Book taught by current and former Playwrights’ Center fellows.

-Additionally, the students have access to Jungle performances and rehearsals, and have a final showing of their work in May 2018.
+Additionally, the students will have access to Jungle performances and rehearsals, and have a final showing of their work in June 2019.

-Each student will receive a mentor, a female theater professional in the Twin Cities, who will be in touch with them weekly for the whole process.
+Each student will also receive a mentor, a female theater professional in the Twin Cities, who will be in touch with them weekly throughout the whole process.

-This program is generously made possible by the Minnesota State Arts Board, who granted us $38,215 through their Arts Learning grant.
+This program is generously made possible by the Minnesota State Arts Board.

 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation form the arts and cultural heritage fund.